prasadpoc/samples/patterndemos/src/main/java/com/techstack/creational/singleTon/ReadMe.txt

 3. SingleTonThreadSafteJVM. java : Create custom Single ton with Thread Safe
 4. DBSingleTon.java : this helps in using above single ton and see how we can improve performance with single thread.

+Pitfalls  :
+*Often overused and give performance hit if you make every object as single ton *Difficult to unit test due to private contrutor
+*if not carefull , this might not be thread-safe
+*Note : - if you pass paratemer this will consider as factory not single ton